Best Fetal Doppler Systems? Think Again!

 Here at Mommyhood101 we pride ourselves in in providing unbiased information and giving parents the opportunity to make informed decisions about which baby, toddler, and child products are perfect for their unique lifestyles and needs.

-But there are some products that we simply aren't comfortable reviewing, and fetal doppler systems are a good example of that.
+But there are some products that we simply aren't comfortable reviewing, and fetal doppler systems are one such example.

 Thus, we have chosen not to recommend fetal doppler systems for home use.
 And let us explain why.